TAIsRich/chuwa0808/ShortQuestions/HW2/hw2.md

 - when it is required to throw an explicit exception logically
 ```

 ### 18. Run the below three pieces codes, noticed the printed exceptions.
-Why do we put the Null/Runtime exception before Exception? (code is located under CodingQuestion/Coding1 folder)
+Why do we put the Null/Runtime exception before Exception?

 ```
 public class Main {